Electronic States in One-Dimensional Helical Crystals: General Properties and Application to InSeI: Application to I n S e I

 \subsection{OAM inheritance}

-To clarify the structure of helical InSeI, we first find its corresponding planar structure as shown in Fig.~\ref{fig:1}(a).
-By rolling along one of its unit vectors (the black arrow, the helical axis), we can construct the 1D helical InSeI as shown in Fig.~\ref{fig:1}(b).
-The 2D planar InSeI possesses a P3$_{m1}$ space group with three inversion mirrors (red dashed lines).
+To clarify the structure of helical InSeI, we at first find its corresponding non-helical structure as shown in Fig.~\ref{fig:1}(a).
+By rolling along one of its lattice vectors (e.g. the helical axis plotted in black arrow), we can construct the 1D helical InSeI as is shown in Fig.~\ref{fig:1}(b).
+The 2D non-helical InSeI possesses a P3${m1}$ space group with three inversion mirrors (orange dashed lines).
 Since our rolling direction is not perpendicular to any of them, the inversion symmetry along the rolling axis is broken, creating a helical structure.
-This can also be verified by the fact that the helical InSeI has a P4$_1$ space group containing a 4-fold screw axis.
+This can also be verified by the fact that the right-handed helical InSeI has a P4$_1$ space group containing a 4-fold screw axis.

-The DFT-calculated energy band structure (without SOC) of helical InSeI near the conduction band minimum(CBM) is shown in Fig.~\ref{fig:2}.
-We focus on the conduction band (CB) rather than the valence band (VB) because the energy of the former, i.e. the electron affinity, is close to the Fermi level of commonly used metal electrodes, while the latter is not, which makes CB more practical for device manufacturing~\cite{shuzhao2023}.
+The DFT-calculated energy bands (without SOC) of helical InSeI near the conduction band minimum (CBM) are shown in Fig.~\ref{fig:2}.
+We focus on the conduction band (CB) rather than the valence band (VB) because the energy of the former, i.e. the electron affinity, is close to the Fermi level of commonly used metal electrodes, while the latter is not, which makes CB more practical for device manufacturing~\cite{Zhao2023}.
 In Fig.~\ref{fig:2}(a), $k$ is defined within the first crystal BZ.
-As discussed in section-\ref{sec:modeling_orbital_inheritance}, the atomic OAM can be inherited to the helical structure.
-To identify the OAM, we expand the crystal BZ to 4-times larger (from $2\pi/4a_0$ to $2\pi/a_0$) and unfold the bands continuously to obtain the helical BZ, which, as shown in Fig.~\ref{fig:2}(b), contains the first, second, third and fourth crystal BZs labelled at the panel bottom.
-According to the discussion in sec-\ref{sec:modeling_helical_momentum} about helical momentum, the parts of helical BZ that correspond to the second, third, and fourth crystal BZs are $\pm{G}$- and $\pm2{G}$-shifted from the first crystal BZ.
-Therefore, the states in these parts have the corresponding helical momentum $L=\hbar (k \ {\pm} \ G)$ and $L=\hbar (k \ {\pm} \ 2G)$, with the OAM quantum number $m=\pm1$ and $m=\pm2$, respectively.
-Based on this, we can identify $m$ for the bands in the first crystal BZ, as labelled on the panel top.
-It can be found that the sign of $m$ is related to that of $k$, so that $L(k)=\hbar(k-mG)=-L(-k)$.
-This is a direct result of time-reversal symmetry, as discussed in section-\ref{sec:modeling_SOC}.
+As discussed in section \ref{sec:modeling_orbital_inheritance}, the atomic OAM can be inherited to the helical structure.
+To identify the OAM, we expand the crystal BZ to 4-times larger (from $2\pi/4a_0$ to $2\pi/a_0$) and unfold the bands continuously to obtain the helical BZ, which, as shown in Fig.~\ref{fig:2}(b), contains from the first to the fourth crystal BZs with labels at the panel bottom.
+According to the discussion in section~\ref{sec:modeling_helical_momentum} about helical momentum, the parts of helical BZ that correspond to the second, third, and fourth crystal BZs are $\pm{G}$- and $\pm2{G}$-shifted from the first crystal BZ.
+Therefore, the states in these parts have the corresponding helical momentum $L=\hbar (k \ {\pm} \ G)$ and $L=\hbar (k \ {\pm} \ 2G)$, with the OAM quantum number $m=\pm1$ and $m=\pm2$ respectively, as labelled on the panel top of Fig.~\ref{fig:2}(b).
+It can be found that the sign of $m$ is related to that of $k$, so that $L(k)=\hbar(k+mG)=-L(-k)$, which satisfies the time-reversal symmetry as is discussed in section~\ref{sec:modeling_SOC}.